Vresse-sur-Semois The Little Switzerland of Namur

 🦇 Biodiversity

-After mining ceased, the mine became a winter refuge for bats, adding a naturalist dimension to the heritage visit.
+After operations ceased, the mine became a winter refuge for bats, adding a naturalistic dimension to the heritage visit.

-The site also houses collections of slate objects and contemporary slate sculptures, showing the aesthetic versatility of this black material emblematic of the Ardennes.
+The site also houses collections of slate objects and contemporary schist sculptures, showing the aesthetic versatility of this black material emblematic of the Belgian Ardennes.

 Practical Information